kurzemnieks/Blender_2.8_Keymap/README.md

 Likely from now on, i will use and update only this one.

+# Keymap_RE_2.81
+Updated keymap for Blender 2.81 (Daily builds).
+This is the most fresh one - includes new Outliner functionality.
+Don't use it in 2.80!!

 # Key changes from default or Industry Standard: